NativeScript/docs/content/guide/core/fps-meter.md

 title: FPS Meter
 ---

-This module allows you capture the frames-per-second metrics of your application.
+FPS Meter allows you capture the frames-per-second metrics of your application.

 ## Using FPS Meter